rdunlop/unicycling-registration/README.md

 2. Add the language to the `all_available_languages` in the EventConfiguration class

+3. Add the language to the `available_locales` in the config/application.rb

-3. Choose the language in your Event Configuration.
+4. Choose the language in your Event Configuration.

 * app/views/layouts/application.rb - Ensure that the 'lang' attribute is appropriately set.